blockstarter/lsxc/README.md

 ```

-use it as `lscx -h -t ./template.html`
+2. Use it as `lscx -h -t ./template.html`